 Has trouble taking turns and interrupts a lot.

-The doctor will ask about how your child behaves at home, school and other places.
+The doctor will ask you how your child behaves at home, school and other places.
 The doctor may have you and your child’s teacher fill out forms to learn about your child’s behavior.

-Other problems can have the same symptoms as ADHD, anxiety, learning problems or depression.
+Other problems can have the same symptoms as ADHD, such as, anxiety, learning problems or depression.

-There are no reliable medical test for ADHD at this time.
-Blood tests, computer tests; x-rays, like MRIs or CAT scans; or brain-wave tests don’t help diagnose ADHD.
+There are no reliable tests for ADHD at this time.
+Blood tests, computer tests, x-rays, like MRIs or CAT scans, or brain-wave tests don’t help diagnose ADHD.
 Your child’s doctor may have other reasons for ordering these tests.
 Ask the doctor if you have any questions.
 In most cases, neuropsychological testing is not needed to diagnose ADHD.

 Making a Plan

 There are ways to help a child with ADHD.
 As a parent, you are very important in the treatment process.
-Your child’s doctor will help you plan for managing your child’s ADHD.
-Most plans include:
+Your child’s doctor will help you create a plan to manage your child’s ADHD.
+Your child’s plan may include:

 Your child’s doctor will help find what works best for your child.
 If stimulants are not helping your child, your doctor may suggest other options.
 They will work with you to find one that works.
 It is important for your child to have regular checkups when taking medicine.
 This is to track how well the medicine is working.

-Behavior Therapy: This approach focuses on helping children learn ways to replace bad habits with good ones.
+This approach helps children learn ways to replace bad habits with good ones.
 Examples include:

 Setting clear, small goals.